awxkee/avif-coder/README.md

 The most features AVIF, HEIF library in android.
 Supported decoding in all necessary pixel formats in Android and avoids android decoding bugs.

+If `context` is provided to the coder HDR images tone mapping is done on [Vulkan](https://developer.android.com/ndk/guides/graphics/getting-started)

 # Usage example

 ```kotlin